 Léopoldine Hallynck is an IT professional with interests in environmental topics and animal welfare.

-Dr Steffen Zorn is a tertiary educator researching and lecturing in marketing and technology management at RMIT and universities in Malaysia and Norway
+Dr Steffen Zorn is a tertiary educator researching and lecturing in marketing and technology management at universities in Australia, Norway and Malaysia